 - Portland Seafood & Wine Festival – March 3-4, 2023.
 February and March is Dungeness crab season, and the seafood and wine festival brings vendors to the Expo Center (previously at the Oregon Convention Center), if you’re into seafood and wine.

-- Portland Dining Month TBD 2023 [Canceled 2022] – March is a great time to visit and cash in on Portland Dining Month where area restaurants offer 3 course meals at a discount.
-It’s a really fun time to try new restaurants!
-It was canceled again in 2022.
+- Portland Dining Month RIP 2023 – Portland Dining Month was a popular sprin promo that is sadly no more.
+Area restaurants offered 3 course meals at a discount.
+It was a really fun time to try new restaurants!
 So go support your favorite local restaurants!
 I wish there was some kind of takeout Dining Month option, that would also make sense financially for restaurants and get foodies excited.
-Sign me up please!
-It seemed like a loss for this one to be canceled instead of just changed to somehow support the Portland restaurant industry.
-Fingers crossed for March 2023!
+RIP Portland Dining Month!

 - Portland Public School’s Spring Break – March 27-31, 2023.
 This means everything will be busier this week, and the overlapping weekends (Mar 25-Apr 2), because kids will be off school, families will be traveling and just going out more.

 Things to Do in Portland in March